hamzafar/face_recoginition/README.md

 Sor far done,
 Used Resnet wieghts to predict the class of images.
 Used Webcam and feed real time frame to model to predict class

+Now Fine tuning model with new classes, with faces